Muhammad Amin (footballer): Coaching career

 In 1967, Amin was appointed as head coach of the Pakistan national team for the 1968 AFC Asian Cup qualification.
 He subsequently coached the team in several tournaments including the 1967 RCD Cup, 1969 Friendship Cup, 1969 RCD Cup, and 1970 RCD Cup.

-In his last year in 1973, he coached in a friendly tour of the Pakistan national team to China, Hong Kong and North Korea which included several test matches against local clubs and a friendly against the China national team.
+In 1973, he coached in a friendly tour of the Pakistan national team to China, Hong Kong and North Korea which included several test matches against local clubs and a friendly against the China national team.
 He also coached the Pakistan youth football team at the 1973 AFC Youth Championship.

+In 1977, he was appointed head coach of Pakistan Airlines in 1977 by Air Marshall Nur Khan, and led the team to the 1978 National Football Championship title.

+Refereeing career

+Amin also served as referee, retiring from the field in 1971.
+He refereed the match between Iran and Turkey XI at the 1970 RCD Cup.

 Death

 Amin died prematurely on 9 August 1979, after an illness.
 He was buried in his village Khohar, in the Gujrat district.

 Career statistics

 International goals

 Scores and results list Pakistan's goal tally first, score column indicates score after each Amin goal.